TeamMistique/ExtensionRepository/README.md

 Except for approving extensions, admins can edit and delete all extensions, disable users, feature extensions, trigger sync of github data for extensions or change the default period over which sync fires automatically.

+To get a full look and feel of the application you can look through or slides with screenshots [here](https://docs.google.com/presentation/d/1F6P4zQ0rSplL71FgU_mmUc2zGpazLDMZoFU_pbkmDwE/edit?usp=sharing).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Deplyment instructions coming soon!!!